High school fraternities and sororities

 High school fraternities and sororities, also called secondary fraternities and sororities, were inspired by and modeled after Greek-letter organizations which became prevalent in North American colleges and universities during the nineteenth century.
 Omega Eta Tau, formed in 1859 as Torch and Dagger in Council Bluffs, Iowa, is the first known high school fraternity.
 It was followed by Gamma Sigma, Alpha Zeta, Alpha Phi, Sigma Psi, Alpha Chi Sigma, Pi Phi, Gamma Delta Psi, Eta Kappa, and more.

 The establishment of other fraternities was fairly slow, gaining momentum between 1890 and 1900 as older organizations added chapters and new Greek letter organizations were established.
 Most high school fraternities were located at schools in and near New York City and Chicago, with San Francisco being a third location.
 San Francisco's Girls' High School had seven sororities by 1905.

-Although there were many local high school fraternities and sororities with only one or two chapters, many secondary fraternities founded in the nineteenth and twentieth centuries grew into national organizations with highly evolved governing structures.
-In the early 20th century, many fraternities that formed in the Eastern United States established chapters on the Pacific Coast.
+Although hundreds of local high school fraternities and sororities with only one or two chapters were founded in the late nineteenth and early twentieth centuries, many secondary fraternities founded during that time grew into legitimately national organizations with ten or more chapters in multiple states and with highly evolved national governing structures.

+During the early 20th century, many fraternities that formed in the Eastern United States established chapters on the Pacific Coast.
 In this era, President William Rainey Harper of the University of Chicago contacted the 464 largest secondary schools in the United States; 120 of the 306 reporting schools had one to six fraternities and many also had a sorority.
-With this growth came pushback against these "secret societies" and their "obnoxious" practices.
+With this growth came a growing pushback against such “secret societies" in high schools, with critics labeling the groups as exclusionary and divisive, and their practices criticized as “obnoxious”.